-For the smooth transition and operational readiness of these airports and for the upcoming ones, Operations developed an Operational Readiness and Airport Transfer (ORAT) team which participated in the testing and trials following the delivery of new equipment/systems (BHS / HBS, access control) and also coordinated the trainings of all involved stakeholders.
+The Operational Readiness and Airport Transfer (ORAT) team continued its successful work, since it participated in the testing and trials following the delivery of new equipment/systems (BHS / HBS, access control), and coordinated the training of all involved stakeholders.
+It is worth noting that in 2019 new RFF stations were put in operation at the airports of Rhodes, Kos, Mytilene, Samos, Mikonos and Skiathos.

-Push back operations were applied at 3 Airports of the Company (Mykonos, Kos and Skiathos), maximizing the apron capacity for the summer period 2018.
+Push back operations were applied at 2 Airports of the Company (Rhodes, Samos), maximizing the apron capacity for the summer period 2018.

-Terminal Capacity at many airports of the Company was a big challenge, nevertheless, the airport teams managed to offer a very good level of passenger experience by implementing several measures including: remote check-in counters placed on the curbside area, coordination with Tour Operators in order to smooth passenger arrival times and constant presence of airport staff to manage passenger flow and security screening.
+The terminal capacity at many airports of the Company was a big challenge, mainly at the airports with ongoing works, nevertheless, the airport teams managed to offer a very good level of passenger experience by implementing several measures including: remote check-in counters placed on the curbside area, coordination with Tour Operators in order to smooth passenger arrival times and constant presence of airport staff to manage passenger flow and security screening.
 Customer experience was also enhanced by the cleaning services contractors of the Company, delivering high quality cleaning and pest control services.